The Sith Lords Restored Content Modification: Gameplay

 A mod for The Sith Lords, TSLRCM repurposes content extracted from the game's code like extra lines of dialogue or combat encounters which were unused by Obsidian, and made entire levels playable with fully integrated audio files and dialogue trees, such as a factory level for the HK-50 series of combat androids.
 Nearly two hours long in content, the player would take control of popular companion character HK-47 for the duration of the gameplay segment and wreak havoc on the industrial plant producing HK-50 units, which the character consider to be bastardized versions of himself.
 The mod fixes well over 500 bugs present in the retail release of The Sith Lords, including dialogue tree errors and combat or item glitches.
 A complete list of all restored content offered by TSLRCM was posted by a team member on the Deadly Stream online community.
 The mod alters the entire final sequence of the game; in the revised story scenarios introduced by TSLRCM, the player character encounters several party members and no longer traverses the final level alone.

 Several characters are featured in a number of reintroduced plot scenarios that were originally cut from the final game.
 For example, companion character Atton Rand is instrumental in the participation of a boss fight, where the player assumes control of him to fight off major villain Darth Sion at a predetermined point in the narrative.
 The battle may lead to different outcomes depending on his relationship with the player character and whether the player manages to defeat the Sith Lord as Atton.
-In one potential outcome, if the Exile is female, he would die from wounds inflicted by Sion if defeated in the boss battle, and as he lays dying in the Exile’s arms, he confesses that he loved her all along.

 The most recent build of TSLRCM is compatible with the M4-78 Enhancement Project, a related mod which adds the "droid planet" M4-78 as a fully playable area with new or reintroduced story elements and characters.